 In 2017, Lubaina Himid won the Turner Prize, the biggest art award in the UK.
-It followed more than 30 years of bold and witty work that puts people of African descent at the center of our shared cultural history, which they’ve often been left out of.
+It followed more than 30 years of bold and witty work that puts people of African descent at the centre of our shared cultural history, which they’ve often been left out of.

 From larger-than-life cut-out characters that fill entire rooms, to ceramic tableware that tells untold stories about the slave trade, Himid’s work is finally getting the attention it deserves.